Cirru/stack-editor/README.md

 I've listed the keyboard shortcuts here, you will need it: https://github.com/Cirru/respo-cirru-editor/wiki/Keyboard-Shortcuts

+Browse `npm-package/` folder for the command-line tool to run the server.

 Stack Editor is built on top of [Boot](http://boot-clj.com).
 You can find more about the task at: https://github.com/Cirru/boot-stack-server